Show your Hokie pride by giving back

 Homecoming Tailgate — Meet us at the CNRE table on the Holtzman Alumni Center lawn to visit with fellow alumni and friends, faculty, and students.

 Networking events — Hokies hit the road every academic year to bring events to you.
-Events often focus on a particular career field or provide opportunities for women to connect.
+Events often focus on a particular career field or provide opportunities for young alumni or women to connect.

-CNRE New Alumni Launch Party — Each spring we welcome our graduating seniors into the Alumni Association and host another great opportunity to visit with alumni, faculty, and graduating seniors.
+CNRE Graduation Celebration — Each spring we welcome our graduating seniors into the Alumni Association and host another great opportunity to visit with alumni, faculty, and graduating seniors.

 We believe in Ut Prosim (That I May Serve) and giving other Hokies a leg up, and there’s no better way to bring the two together than by helping a new graduate prepare for and land that first job — or giving a boost to a more seasoned professional.
 Plus, you can also make your own organization stronger by bringing in new talent.

 Participate in a CNRE career fair if you are seeking to hire a curent student or recent graduate for a full- or part-time position or an internship.